mlundine/Pockmark_Detection/README.md

 # Running the models

+Download/clone this repo.

+Also download the trained weights under Releases.

+Yolo weights (pockmark_yolov5s.pt) should be placed in Pockmark_Detection/trained_models/yolo.

+pix2pix weights (latest_net_D.pth and latest_net_G.pth) should be placed in Pockmark_Detection/pix2pix_modules/checkpoints/pockmark_gan.

 Open up Anaconda Prompt and activate the 'pockmark_detection' environment (conda activate pockmark_detection)

 Open pockmark_detection_main.py in IDLE or another Python IDE of your choice.